Are you concerned about drinking water in Mexico?

 It’s a question that I receive constantly as someone who has lived in Mexico for over five years.

 The answer is almost always a big fat no.

-For the most part, water around Mexico, especially here in Mexico City is purified.
-The problem is that the method of transporting the water from the treatment centers to the tap where the water comes out is often old, full of heavy metals, and sometimes a touch dirty.
+Tap water around Mexico, especially in Mexico City and other more touristed destinations in Mexico is purified.
+The problem is that the pipes that transport the water from the treatment centers to the tap in your sink where the water comes out are often old, full of heavy metals, and more than a touch dirty.

 The bottom line is you don’t have to be crazy fearful of the tap water in Mexico, but it’s best to avoid drinking it if you’re new to the country.